4. Nongovernmental bodies

 See, also, Conn.
 Gen. Stat. §1-202 ("The FOIC, on petition by a public agency contemplating creation of a committee composed entirely of individuals who are not members of the agency, may exempt the committee from compliance with FOIA.").

-The Act covers bodies "established . . . appointed . . . or otherwise empowered by any state governmental entity" which: (i) are supported in whole or in part by any public funds; (ii) expend or disburse any public funds, including grants, gifts or other similar disbursals and distributions; or (iii) are impliedly or specifically charged by any other public official, body or agency to advise or to make reports, investigations or recommendations.
+The Act covers bodies “established . . . appointed . . . or otherwise empowered by any state governmental entity” which: (i) are supported in whole or in part by any public funds; (ii) expend or disburse any public funds, including grants, gifts or other similar disbursals and distributions; or (iii) are impliedly or specifically charged by any other public official, body or agency to advise or to make reports, investigations or recommendations.
 29 Del.
-C. § 10002(c).
-The University of Delaware and Delaware State University are not included, except that their respective Boards of Trustees are considered to be "public bodies."
-29 Del.
-C. § 10002(d).
-University documents relating to the expenditures of public funds are "public records," and each meeting of the full Board of Trustees of the University of Delaware and Delaware State University are a "meeting."
+C. § 10002(k).
+The University of Delaware and Delaware State University are not included, except that their respective Boards of Trustees are considered to be “public bodies.”
+Id. § 10002(l).
+University documents relating to the expenditures of public funds are “public records,” and each meeting of the full Boards of Trustees of the University of Delaware and Delaware State University is a “meeting.”
 Id.

 Nongovernmental groups whose members include governmental officials are not covered by the Act simply because governmental officials are members.
 Nongovernmental groups may qualify if they fall within the definition of public body.